tiberiusbrown/SpritesABC/README.md

 | SpritesABC::drawFX (MODE_PLUSMASK) | 36210 | 36210 | 36209 | 18981 |
 | SpritesABC::drawSizedFX (MODE_PLUSMASK) | 36122 | 36080 | 36079 | 18861 |
 | SpritesABC::drawBasicFX (MODE_PLUSMASK) | 36055 | - | 36025 | 18816 |

-## Performance and Design Notes

-- `SpritesABC::drawSizedFX` and `SpritesABC::drawBasicFX` are to be preferred to `SpritesABC::drawFX` when possible.
-The latter requires an additional seek to retrieve the sprite dimensions, which costs around 100-150 additional cycles per call.
-- SpritesABC routines support only FX sprites, not `PROGMEM` sprites, and the setup and clipping calculations for sprite drawing are intermixed with the initial FX seek.
-- In most cases SpritesABC uses a [17-cycle SPI receive-only loop](https://community.arduboy.com/t/avr-spi-musings/11949/13) to stream sprite data from the flash chip.
-- Like SpritesU, SpritesABC does not perform an FX reseek every eight rows of pixels unless necessary due to clipping.
-- `Sprites::drawPlusMask` contains an optimization for when the y-coordinate is a multiple of eight, and is faster than SpritesABC in this case.
-This optimization is not present in SpritesU and is not feasible for FX sprites where the SPI transfer rate is a performance limiter.